DylanSpicker/watson-repo/_templates/Conversation-Template.md

 bm_url: "https://console.bluemix.net/catalog/services/conversation"
 ---
 # Natural Language Classifier
-The [natural language classifier](https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html) (NLC) is a Watson Service that is used to classify snippets of text based on classes that you define.
-In order to use the classifier you must:
+The [conversation](https://console.bluemix.net/docs/services/conversation/getting-started.html) service is a service which leverages Watson's NLP abilities to assist in the development and deployment of chatbots.
+It has an easy-to-use web interface which allows for the creation of conversations, all powered by Watson.

 1. Generate Credentials on Bluemix
-2. Create and Train a Classifier (there is a web-based tool for this)
+2. Create a Conversation Workspace (there is a web-based tool for this)

 ## The Template
-This template will allow you to provide an input field for the user, have them click the submit button, and have the predicted classes (along with their confidence scores) returned to the user.
+This template will allow you to provide an input field for the user, have them click the submit button, and have the messages sent.
+Watson then returns its follow-on message, which is also showed to the user.
 The template assumes you are using [Flask](http://flask.pocoo.org/) and the JavaScript is dependent on jQuery.
 [Bootstrap](http://getbootstrap.com/) HTML classes are used to improve the *out-of-the-box* styling, though this is not necessary.

 The template will work without JavaScript (as it is currently set-up), however, the user will be redirected to a page that displays the JSON output of the classes.
 The code is meant to be added around your existing Flask app, and so feel free to change the routes as necessary.